opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param alpha: Free scaling parameter between 0 (when all the pixels in the undistorted image are valid) and 1 (when all the source image pixels are retained in the undistorted image).
 See  :ocv:func:`stereoRectify` for details.

-    :param newCameraMatrix: Output new camera matrix.
+    :param new_camera_matrix: Output new camera matrix.

-    :param newImageSize: Image size after rectification.
+    :param new_imag_size: Image size after rectification.
 By default,it is set to  ``imageSize`` .

     :param validPixROI: Optional output rectangle that outlines all-good-pixels region in the undistorted image.
 See  ``roi1, roi2``  description in  :ocv:func:`stereoRectify` .